-She enjoys our morning routines, I am the first one down the stairs, so now she can go outside earlier than usual, and she receives more one on one time.
+She enjoys our morning routines; I am the first one down the stairs, so now she can go outside earlier than usual and receive more one-on-one time.
 Usually, she gives me enough time to grind my coffee beans and press the Aeropress before her requests to go outside.

 While she stretches and does what dogs do outside, I give her fresh water and breakfast.
 After her first time back in, she gets a treat, her dental stick.
 Often she plays with it by pouncing on it and throws it in the air, but if she is in the mood, she may eat it alfresco.
 I don’t get her actions, but hey, we all have those things we like to do that others think are odd.

 Often she tries to convince me to go out and play, but I want to get work done.
 Early in the morning is my peak work hours.
 When Mackenzie is awake, working is not always as productive as I want.
 She wants to hit buttons on my computer too, but often not the right ones.